Toe Sucking

 - Incorporating it into power-exchange play, where attending to a partner's toes is framed as service or devotion.

 Because the foot is intensely ticklish for many people, partners usually calibrate pressure and pace, and a clean, freshly washed foot makes the experience more comfortable for the giving partner.
-The act pairs naturally with adornment interests — pedicures, nail polish, toe rings — that overlap with the Toe Fetish.
+The act pairs naturally with adornment interests (pedicures, nail polish, toe rings) that overlap with the toe fetish, and with the footjob, where the toes are used to give stimulation rather than receive it.

 Psychology